 and conditions apply for all subframes of at least PRS positioning occasions,

-PRP 1,2|dBm according to Annex TBD for a corresponding Band
+PRP 1,2|dBm according to TS 36.133 [15, Annex B.2.6] for a corresponding Band

 is as defined in Section 9.4.4.1.2.

-The time starts from the first subframe of the PRS positioning occasion closest in time after both the [OTDOA-RequestLocationInformation] message and the OTDOA assistance data in the [OTDOA-ProvideAssistanceData] message as specified in [TS 38.355], are delivered to the physical layer of the UE.
+The time starts from the first subframe of the PRS positioning occasion closest in time after both the OTDOA-RequestLocationInformation message and the OTDOA assistance data in the OTDOA-ProvideAssistanceData message via LPP as specified in TS 38.305 [22], are delivered to the physical layer of the UE.

-The RSTD measurement accuracy for all measured neighbor cells i shall be fulfilled according to the accuracy as specified in Section TBD.
+The RSTD measurement accuracy for all measured neighbor cells i shall be fulfilled according to the accuracy as specified in Section 10.2.4.

 9.4.4.2.2.1 RSTD Measurement Reporting Delay